 8. Price your work

 In many professions unions tend to advise members on rates of pay, however most artists must take on this responsibility for themselves.
 There are many variables involved in establishing the price for your work, be it a painting, carrying out a public art commission, licensing a reproduction or giving a workshop.
 You will need to take into account your time, your profile, materials, overheads, provision for social insurance and income tax etc. Many artists start out on their career taking whatever jobs they can, and often for inadequate pay.
 Most people feel uncomfortable discussing money but a successful negotiation does not only affect the fees you will be getting – it will impact your self esteem and influence others perception and value of you.

-Access the help desk along with numerous other benefits such as discounts on material suppliers and service providers, 6 copies of the Visual Artists News Sheet posted to your door annually, a reduction on fees charged for workshops and events, access to digital editing facilities and equipment hire, entry into the Living Artists Archive, your personal website listed on the VAI website, complete with gallery and links to your personal sites.
+Access the help desk along with numerous other benefits such as discounts on material suppliers and service providers, 6 copies of the Visual Artists’ News Sheet posted to your door annually, a reduction on fees charged for workshops and events, access to equipment hire and have your profile listed in the Members Directory on the VAI website, complete with gallery and links to your personal sites.

 By joining you will also be strengthening our voice to lobby on your behalf.